negati-ve/hackers.negative/README.md

 #To do
 - Setup
   - Create categories
+    - Need better categories layout. current layout is bit messy..
+Maybe we should go with a sponateous model .. lets just start, as and when needed categories should be added.
   - Write the core philosophy
   - Setup mailing servers
   - invite people.